S-Nazem/radiomics-anova-shap-explainability/README.md

 # Radiomic Feature Sensitivity and Classification in Photoacoustic Imaging and CT (MPhil Project)

-This repository contains the full code and data processing pipeline used for my MPhil project, structured into two main sections:
+This repository contains the complete code, data pipeline, and analysis for my MPhil project on radiomic feature robustness and classification across two imaging modalities:

-- **Section A:** Reproduction of Escudero Sanchez et al. (2022) — Full factorial ANOVA sensitivity analysis, feature selection, and classification on photoacoustic radiomics.
+- **Section A:** Reproduction of Escudero Sánchez et al. (2022) using full factorial ANOVA, feature selection, machine learning, and SHAP interpretability on photoacoustic imaging of breast cancer PDXs.
-- **Section B:** Extension study applying the same radiomic pipeline to the LIDC-IDRI lung CT dataset.
+- **Section B:** Extension study applying the same radiomics pipeline to the LIDC-IDRI CT dataset for lung nodule classification.

 ---